isomerpages/moe-bukitviewpri/pages/Announcements.md

 ---
 # **Offering of Hindi as In-School Parallel Programme**

- Please be informed that the school will not be offering Hindi as In-School Parallel Programme (ISPP) for P1 students from 2024.
+ Please be informed that the school will <u>not</u> be offering Hindi as In-School Parallel Programme (ISPP) for P1 students from 2024.
 P1 students may offer Hindi at a nearby weekend centre (Beacon Primary, Rulang Primary or Lakeside Primary).
 For enquiries, please contact HOD/MT Mdm Fong Mei Ying at 6566 1980 or bukitviewps@moe.edu.sg.